abdulrahmanalageeli/match/DELTA_CACHE_USAGE.md

 **How It Works:**
 1. Gets last cache timestamp for the event
 2. Finds participants updated after that timestamp
+3. **Deletes all existing cache entries** for updated participants (prevents orphaned entries)
-3. Caches only pairs involving updated participants
+4. Caches only pairs involving updated participants
-4. Records session metadata for future delta runs
+5. Records session metadata for future delta runs

 ---